 J. Yuen Ling Chiu (or, Ling)

 Ling is a London-based printmaker and artist educator, from Toronto, Canada.
-She specialises in printmaking in education, and has extensive experience delivering curriculum aligned teaching, and short courses in the public, institutional and charitable field.
+She specialises in printmaking in education, and has extensive experience delivering curriculum aligned teaching, and short courses.
 Trained in lithography, relief printing, screenprinting, intaglio and digital media, Ling is currently undertaking a two-year residency at Thames-Side Print Studio.

 Her work explores the architecture and pattern of memory, with especial attention to relationships between urban landscapes, migration, and empire.
 Her studio practice often shifts between themes, underpinned by a formal exploration of the medium of printmaking.
 Current areas of focus are: